Some of the best IoT platforms and tools for data collection, processing, visualization, and device management.

 You can manage node attributes, permission, and links from DSLinks.

 Thinger.io provides a scalable cloud base for connecting devices.
-You can deal with them quickly by running the admin console or combine them into your project logic using their REST API.
-It supports all types of hackers boards such as Raspberry Pi, Intel Edison, ESP8266.
+You can deal with them quickly by running the admin console or combining them into your project logic using their REST API.
+It supports all types of hackers’ boards such as Raspberry Pi, Intel Edison, and ESP8266.

 Thinger can be integrated with IFTT, and it provides real-time data on a beautiful dashboard.

 We are living in a world where everything is connected to the Internet, which will be generating data and information that can be used, analyzed, and of course, exploited to make more use of resources of the competitiveness of companies and cities.
 So, if you want your business to take advantage of this impact and how everyone experiences the world around them, then you should focus your developments on the creation of “connected applications”.